 You Wake to Pain or Discomfort

-Keep in mind that brands offer trial periods for a reason.
-Sometimes adjusting can be unpleasant as the spine begins to align, but people then feel a sense of relief and comfort after they adjust.
-Give a new mattress some time before deciding when should you replace your bed.
+Keep in mind that many brands offer trial periods for a reason.
+Sometimes adjusting can be unpleasant as the spine begins to align, but after a few weeks you should adjust and settle into your new bed.
+Be sure to give a new mattress some time before deciding if it's right for you.

-How frequent should a mattress be replaced?
-There are so many different firmness & comfort levels out there it’s easy for shoppers to get confused as to which bed is likely to suit them for a good night's sleep.
-Stomach sleepers, for example, might need a firm model to prevent their hips from sinking too deeply into the comfort materials.
-Side sleepers, on the hand, might need a softer bedding to allow compression in the hips and shoulders, but this doesn't necessarily mean the bed needs to be soft.
+With so many firmness options available it’s easy for shoppers to get confused as to which bed is likely to suit them for a good night's sleep.
+Stomach sleepers, for example, will need a firm model to prevent their hips from sinking too deeply into the comfort materials.
+Side sleepers, on the hand, would need a pressure relieving bedding to allow compression in the hips and shoulders, but this doesn't necessarily mean the bed needs to be soft.

 Many brands offer exchanges during the trial period so that shoppers can test out a variety of sleep positions and comfort levels to find the one they most prefer.
 Position preference may also change over time, in which case a new mattress might be needed.